rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/1-Session1-annual-meeting.md

   - cloud computing and storage for operational projects with large input and output data
   - decision support/agro-informatics applications for our stakeholders

+<span style="color: red"> </span>

-Recommendations for improving access to SCINet HPC/cloud computing and enhancing general computational skill in the ARS geospatial research community:
+**Recommendations for improving access to SCINet HPC/cloud computing and enhancing general computational skill in the ARS geospatial research community:**

-1) Improve data access, sharing, and storage.
+A) Improve data access, sharing, and storage.

-  a.
-Implement better methods for getting massive input data into the computational environment.
+  1. Implement better methods for getting massive input data into the computational environment.
-  b.
-Build/expand higher speed connections to SCINet.
+  2. Build/expand higher speed connections to SCINet.
-  c.
-Build a common data library on SCINet to reduce duplication of popular datasets and reduce the barrier to adopting HPC workflows.
+  3. Build a common data library on SCINet to reduce duplication of popular datasets and reduce the barrier to adopting HPC workflows.
-  d.
-Hold trainings in data management for long-term datasets and archiving of data from retired scientists.
+  4. Hold trainings in data management for long-term datasets and archiving of data from retired scientists.

-2) Reproducibility and collaboration.
+B) Reproducibility and collaboration.

-  a.
-Hold trainings on using Git, containers, and other reproducibility tools.
+  1. Hold trainings on using Git, containers, and other reproducibility tools.
-  b.
-Hold hands-on group work sessions in R and Python.
+  2. Hold hands-on group work sessions in R and Python.

-3) Build capacity for using HPC/cloud computing.
+C) Build capacity for using HPC/cloud computing.

-  a.
-Hold trainings on how to access and compute on the SCINet HPC systems (including how to parallelize code) to reduce the learning curve.
+  1. Hold trainings on how to access and compute on the SCINet HPC systems (including how to parallelize code) to reduce the learning curve.
-  c.
-Develop a collection of tutorials from ag/geo-relevant applications with example scripts that run on the SCINet HPCs, including ML/DL techniques.
+  2. Develop a collection of tutorials from ag/geo-relevant applications with example scripts that run on the SCINet HPCs, including ML/DL techniques.
 (Geospatial Workbook)
-  d.
-Hire personnel, including postdocs, with multi-disciplinary computational backgrounds.
+  3. Hire personnel, including postdocs, with multi-disciplinary computational backgrounds.
-  e.
-Hold trainings in R, Python, and Unix through The Carpentries or similar.
+  4. Hold trainings in R, Python, and Unix through The Carpentries or similar.
-  f.
-Repeat the 2019 AI Training by Adam Rivers and University of Florida collaborators.
+  5. Repeat the 2019 AI Training by Adam Rivers and University of Florida collaborators.
-  g.
-Hold trainings in image processing.
+  6. Hold trainings in image processing.

-4) Expand SCINet HPC system software, hardware, and support to focus on our research community needs.
+D) Expand SCINet HPC system software, hardware, and support to focus on our research community needs.

-  a.
-Contract a "GeoTeam" that would help our research community with workflow development, parallelization, and code optimization.
+  1. Contract a "GeoTeam" that would help our research community with workflow development, parallelization, and code optimization.
-  b.
-Deploy a better forum for searchable SCINet questions/answers.
+  2. Deploy a better forum for searchable SCINet questions/answers.
-  c.
-Purchase community GPUs when the priority GPU gets to be a limited resource.
+  3. Purchase community GPUs when the priority GPU gets to be a limited resource.
-  d.
-Install Pix4D Engine software on SCINet.
+  4. Install Pix4D Engine software on SCINet.

 [return to agenda](#agenda)